Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

     <def title="displayName">
         <p>The display name used to refer to this source set.</p>
         <p>
-            The name is used both externally (for example, as source set name visible to documentation readers) and internally (for example, for logging messages of <code>reportUndocumented</code>).
+            The name is used both externally (for example, as the source set name visible to documentation readers) and internally (for example, for logging messages of <code>reportUndocumented</code>).
         </p>
         <p>By default, the value is deduced from information provided by the Kotlin Gradle plugin.</p>